nrfconnect/sdk-nrf/doc/nrf/ug_ble_controller.rst

 nRF Bluetooth LE Controller
 ***************************

-The :ref:`nRF Bluetooth LE Controller <nrfxlib:ble_controller>` is designed for nRF52 and nRF53 Series devices.
+The :ref:`SoftDevice Controller <nrfxlib:softdevice_controller>` is designed for nRF52 and nRF53 Series devices.
 It provides the same implementation of the Link Layer that is available as part of Nordic Semiconductor's SoftDevices.
 The nRF Bluetooth LE Controller is developed, tested, and supported by Nordic Semiconductor.